LIT-Protocol/docs/docs/SDK/Explanation/authentication/sessionSigs/usage.md

 sidebar_position: 3
 ---

-# Authenticate with Session Signatures
+# Authenticate with SessionSigs

 Once you have obtained `SessionSigs`, you can replace where you provide an `AuthSig` with the `SessionSigs` object.
-Below are some examples.
+Below are some examples using the Lit SDK.

 ## Making Signing Requests